-Food Standards (Proposal P1044 – Plain English Allergen Labelling) Variation is the latest update to the food regulations in Australia & New Zealand and will affect all food & drink products that require an allergen statement.
+Food Standards (Proposal P1044 – Plain English Allergen Labelling) Variation is the latest update to the food regulations in Australia & New Zealand and will affect all food & drink products that require an allergen statement based on the Ten Essential Criteria For PEAL for Australia & NZ.
 To help consumers, all allergen information must to be declared in simple, plain English terms and in a specified format and location.

 So here’s the top ten PEAL changes:

 1. Plain English terms using specified names of allergens